SciML/RootedTrees.jl/docs/src/tutorials/ARK_order_conditions.md

 ## Order conditions

-The order conditions of RK methods can be derived using colored rooted trees.
+The order conditions of ARK methods can be derived using colored rooted trees.
 In [RootedTrees.jl](https://github.com/SciML/RootedTrees.jl), this
 functionality is implemented in [`residual_order_condition`](@ref).
 Thus, an [`AdditiveRungeKuttaMethod`](@ref) is of order ``p`` if the